Crown Office Chambers - True Picture

 Equal Opportunities

-Crown Office Chambers is an Equal Opportunities employer and adheres to an Equality & Diversity statement, available on our website.
+Crown Office Chambers is an Equal Opportunities employer and adheres to an Equality & Diversity statement, available on our Diversity Policy & Data page.
 We welcome applications from all groups and make reasonable adjustments for disabled candidates.

 The members of Crown Office Chambers are committed to the furtherance of equality and diversity, and to the promotion of access to the legal profession including the Bar in particular.
-For further information on the initiatives supported by members of Chambers in this respect, please see the Chambers Social Responsibility page.
+For further information on the initiatives supported by members of Chambers in this respect, please see our Social Responsibility page.

 We hope that this page, along with other pages on our website, answers any questions you may have about pupillage with us.
-If you have any further questions please contact the Pupillage Secretary at pupillage@crownofficechambers.com.
+If you have any further questions, please contact the Pupillage Secretary at pupillage@crownofficechambers.com.

 This Firm's Rankings in

-UK Bar, 2024
+UK Bar, 2026

 Ranked Departments